kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 is set to `true`, the workload is excluded from restarts.
 If the annotation is not present, the workload is included in restarts by default.

-This mode excludes the workload from **all restarts**, including Istio updates that mitigate a CVE in the proxy.
+This mode excludes the workload from **restarts handled by component**, including Istio updates that mitigate a CVE in the proxy.
+This does **NOT** exclude the workload from restarts caused by other means, like node drains.
 Using this annotation also implies that the user is aware of the risk of not restarting the workload and takes responsibility for keeping it updated.